yasharya2901/bookie/README.md

     }
     ```

+## Backend
+Link to the backend repository: [bookie-backend-go](https://github.com/yasharya2901/bookie-backend-go)

 ## Known Issues

 ### Windows Build
-The package `geolocator` uses [`Microsoft.Windows.CppWinRT`](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/) package to access the Windows Runtime APIs.
+The package [`geolocator`](https://pub.dev/packages/geolocator) uses [`Microsoft.Windows.CppWinRT`](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/) package to access the Windows Runtime APIs.
 If you face any error while building the app for Windows, you can install the [Nuget](https://www.nuget.org/downloads) package manager to install the required package.
 And, paste it under `build/windows/x64/packages` folder.
 Make sure to comment the line in the particular CMake file that throws any error related to `Microsoft.Windows.CppWinRT` package.